supabase/supabase/examples/send-email/README.md

 # Supabase Send Email Auth Hook

-Use this edge function in an Auth Hook with the Send Email Extension Point.
-In this example, we use the hook to make use of Postmark as an email provider.
+Use this Hook with the **Send Email** Extension Point to send emails with Internationalization support.
+In this example, we make the arbitrary choice of using Postmark as an email provider - in practice any email sender will work.

 ## Configuration